-2.8 Study regions
+2.7 Study regions

 We show results only north of 25°N. For regional averages we choose the regions defined in the IPCC Special Report on Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation (SREX; Seneviratne et al., 2012).
-We show results for the European and American regions as well as the Eastern Asia region (EAS) as highlighted in Fig. 1.
-Note that the southern extent of EAS was cropped such that it only extends from 25°N to 50°N. Ocean grid points are excluded from the analysis.
-We also focus on a region north of 30°N that is especially vulnerable to extreme conditions because it is either densely populated (more than 30 km-2) and/or an important area for agriculture.
+We show results for the European and American regions as highlighted in Fig. 1.
+In addition, we focus on a region north of 30°N that is especially vulnerable to extreme conditions because it is either densely populated (more than 30 km-2) and/or an important area for agriculture.
 We define this "human-affected and human-affecting" region following Seneviratne et al. (2018) and Vogel et al. (2019) and refer to it as AgPop (see Fig. 1).